-As opposed to a lot of my other MBA bloggers out there, I have actually applied to business school before.
+As opposed to a lot of my other MBA bloggers out there, I have actually undertaken the MBA application process before.
 I applied to Tuck’s EA Round for the Class of 2016 and was waitlisted in December.
 In fact, as of 5/20/14, I am still on their “reduced waitlist” (very doubtful that I will get off, as they are at capacity).

 The Decision to Apply – June 2013